 By: Catherine H. Knott, Ph.D.

-Asperger’s syndrome causes a complex array of neurologically related symptoms and associated behaviors, some more noticeable than others.
-For relatives and friends who have social interactions with the child with Asperger’s on a daily basis, as well for classmates and strangers who may be less forgiving, few behaviors are as confusing and annoying as the lack of awareness of nonverbal communication that many children with Asperger’s exhibit.
 According to anthropologist Edward T. Hall, in any encounter, particularly intercultural or interethnic, the correct reading of the other person’s verbal and nonverbal behavior is basic to transactions at all levels (Hall, 1976, pp. 82-83).
-Children with Asperger’s, like people experiencing a foreign culture, may also have difficulty synchronizing their body movements with those of others, something that most of us do unconsciously (see Hall, 1976, Chapter 5).
-Failure to understand nonverbal behavior correctly and failure to give appropriate nonverbal signals in communication can cause serious social problems for people living in cultures different from their own, in ways similar to the social problems experienced by a child with Asperger’s.
-These social problems can range from exclusion, to lost friendship opportunities, and even to unintentionally provoking aggressive assaults.
+Children with autism, like people experiencing a foreign culture, may also have difficulty synchronizing their body movements with those of others, something that most of us do unconsciously (see Hall, 1976, Chapter 5).
+Failure to understand nonverbal behavior correctly and failure to give appropriate nonverbal signals in communication can cause serious social problems for people living in cultures different from their own–similar to the social problems experienced by a child with Asperger’s.
+These social problems can include exclusion, lost friendship opportunities, and even to unintentionally provoking aggressive assaults and bullying.

-In some ways, it is as if the child or teenager with Asperger’s is always operating in a foreign culture.
-Because people with Asperger’s do not seem to process or absorb social interactions, including nonverbal communication, in the same way that people without Asperger’s do, they do not learn to read nonverbal cues as well as other people, and their behavior thus often seems culturally and socially inappropriate.
-Likewise, for the teenager with Asperger’s, the behavior of others can seem confusing and frustrating, as if he or she just doesn’t have the key to understanding communication patterns; he or she may feel like an American who has just arrived in Japan!
-The teen or young adult with Asperger’s, lacking the awareness of nonverbal communication that would allow him or her to build better social skills, thus risks serious mistakes that can not only annoy and frustrate those around him or her, but can also cause lost jobs and relationships.
-The problem of nonverbal miscommunication for teens with Asperger’s can be severe, and has impacts that reach into the adult world; behaviors that in a child seemed merely puzzling or odd can seem threatening or offensive in a young adult.
+In addition, the behavior of others can seem confusing and frustrating, as if he or she just doesn’t have the key to understanding communication patterns.
+He or she may feel like an American just arriving in Japan!
+The teen or young adult with autism, lacking the awareness of nonverbal communication allowing better social skills risks serious mistakes that can not only annoy and frustrate others, but cause lost jobs and relationships.
+The problem of nonverbal miscommunication for teens with autism can be severe and impact their adult world.

-If your teen has Asperger’s syndrome, how can you help with the exasperating and difficult behaviors that stem from an innocent failure to read all-important nonverbal communication?
-Fortunately, there are ways to overcome at least some of the most troubling behaviors, and to create a self-training system that will work for a life-time of greater success in social interactions.
-And because many teens with Asperger’s are also bright, and good at systematic thinking, you can enlist their active participation in creating a system to help them help themselves.
+If your teen has autism syndrome, how can you help with the exasperating and difficult behaviors that stem from an innocent failure to read nonverbal communication?
+Fortunately, there are ways to overcome at least some of the most troubling behaviors and create a self-training system for greater success in social interactions.
+Because many teens with Asperger’s are also bright and good at systematic thinking, you can enlist their active participation in creating a system to help them help themselves.